nginx/unit-docs/source/unitctl.rst

      }
    }

-To restart an application, run the following command:
+To restart an application, run:

 .. code-block:: console